wenhao728/awesome-diffusion-v2v/doc/README.md

 ## (Optional) Prepare Data
 To evaluate a batch of editing results, the data should be organized in specified formats.
-You can download the V2VBench dataset from [(🚧 Comming soon) Download Dataset](https://path/to/v2vbench) or use your customized data with the following format.
+You can download the V2VBench dataset from [Huggingface Datasets](https://huggingface.co/datasets/Wenhao-Sun/V2VBench) or use your customized data with the following format.

 ### Configuration
 The configuration file is a YAML file.
 And each video should be one entry of the `data` list.
 The following is an example of one entry: